wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= Version 3.6 =
+Added an `[ngfb]` shortcode to add social buttons to content text, and added missing support for attachment page images.

 = Version 3.5.3 =
 A few minor fixes for special / infrequent situations.
 Upgrade at the earliest opportunity if you're not running at least v3.5.2.